Benemrxr/toolkits-architectures/reports/Report_4.md

 One metric I want to quickly explain is **accuracy**, where the evaluation focus lies on the overall effectiveness (success rate) of a classifier.
 It tells us how often, overall, the classifier is correct.
 To calculate this metric, we take the sum of all correct predictions and divide it by the total number of predictions.
 It is the reverse of the **error rate**, which tells us how often, overall, the classifier is wrong.
 The calculation of these metrics is very apparent with the help of the confusion matrix, which we will also check out in the following questions.

 To conclude this task, we always have to be **careful** with the interpretation and selection of such metrics.
 A *good* accuracy is a high one (near 1), but whether the predictive model is useful or not depends on the context of the task.
 Say we want to classify spam emails, and our filtering model classifies all 1'000 mails as spam, the accuracy would be very high if only 10 emails were non-spam.
-But obviously, this wouldn't be a useful model! :e-mail:
+But obviously, this would not be a useful model! :e-mail:

 This example holds especially in unbalanced datasets, where the number of cases in one class is significantly higher than in the other, as the confusion matrix only tells us how the classifier is behaving for individual classes.

 > - What is Precision and Recall?
 Why is there often a Trade-off between them?
 **Precision** is the chance of having the positive condition among those that test positive.
 It is also called the **Positive Predictive Value (PPV)** and is calculated as the number of true positives over the sum of all positives. *When the model predicts positive, how often is it correct?*

 **Recall** evaluates the effectiveness of a classifier to identify positive labels.
 Also denoted as **Sensitivity** or the **True Positive Rate (TPR)**, it is calculated as TP over TP+FN, the number of true positives over the total of all actual positives.
-It is also a measure of positive identification. *When it's actually positive, how often does it predict positive?*
+It is also a measure of positive identification. *When it is actually positive, how often does it predict positive?*

 In an ideal scenario there is a perfectly seperatable data, both recall and precision can get the maximum values of 1.0.
 But usually, this is not the case as there is some noise and uncertainty in the data.
 There might be some points of positive class closer to the negative class and vice versa.
 In such cases, shifting the decision boundary can either increase the recall or precision but not both.
 Increasing one parameter decreases the other, we will always miss classify some points, that is classify a point from a negative class as positive and topsy-turvy.
 That is the **trade off** between the fractions of correct positives among the total predicted positives (precision) and among the total positives (recall).

 > - What is AUROC Metric?
 The performance of a classification model can also be evaluated graphically.
 One common visual model evaluation is the **ROC curve**.
 ROC stands for **R**eceiver **O**perating **C**haracteristic.
 ROC curves are used to see how well the classifier can separate positive and negative examples and to identify the best threshold for seperating them.
 They visualize the tradeoff between sensitivity (Recall, as described above, the True Positive Rate) and the False Positive Rate (1-Sensitivity) in a binary classifier.
 Usually, FPR is on the x-axis and TPR on the y-axis, and the *45 degree line* gives us a *random guessing performance*.
-We want to keep FDR as low a possible and TRP as high as possible, that is we want to maximize the **A**rea **U**nder the **ROC** curve, the **AUROC** metric.
+We want to keep FDR as low as possible and TRP as high as possible and therefore maximize the **A**rea **U**nder the **ROC** curve, the **AUROC** metric.

 Back to the ROC: We run the classification algorithm on the data and assign the probability of belonging to class 1 to each actual value.
 We then order the scores in decreasing order and assign cutoffs based on a selected interval, typically 10% intervals.
 We count the true positives and true negatives for each cutoff and calculate the true positive and true negative rate for each decile.
 We use these TP and TN rates to draw the ROC curve.
 It can be used to compare multiple classifiers, as the performance is better the tighter the curve hugs the axes.